eugenekolo/github-scripts/README.md

 ## Python

+- [bfac](https://github.com/mazen160/bfac) - BFAC (Backup File Artifacts Checker): An automated tool that checks for backup artifacts that may disclose the web-application's source code.
 - [on-pwning](https://github.com/integeruser/on-pwning) - My solutions to some CTF challenges and a list of interesting resources about pwning stuff
 - [awesome-python-applications](https://github.com/mahmoud/awesome-python-applications) - 💿 Free software that works great, and also happens to be open-source Python.
 - [pigaios](https://github.com/joxeankoret/pigaios) - A tool for matching and diffing source codes directly against binaries.